woowenjun99/tp/docs/DeveloperGuide.md

 ## Design & implementation

 {Describe the design and implementation of the product.
 Use UML diagrams and short code snippets where applicable.}

+### Accounts Component

+Here is a class diagram of the Accounts component
 ![AccountListClassDiagram](../images/AccountListClassDiagram.png)

+The `Accounts` Component

+* Stores the `AccountList` which contains all the user's accounts
+* `AccountList` handles all logic dealing with accounts
+* `Account` stores both its currency type and its balance
+* There can be only one `Currency` per `Account`
+* There can be only one `Account` of each `Currency`

+### Implementation

+#### Create Account feature

+The create account feature is facilitated by `AccountList` Class within the `Accounts` Component
+The method called from `AccountList` is the `addAccount` method which creates a new `Account` object
+The current implementation initialises the `Account` with 0 balance

+Given below is an example of the usage of the Create Account feature and the mechanism at each step

+Step 1: The user launches the application for the first time and `AccountList` is created with no `Account`'s
+> Todo Add an object diagram for accountlist

+Step 2: The user passes in the command `create-account <CURRENCY>`, where `CURRENCY` is a valid string representing one of the elements of the `Currency` enum
+> Todo Add an object diagram for accountlist and one account

+Step 3: The user passes in the command `create-account <CURRENCY>`, where `CURRENCY` is also valid but different to that in step 1.
+> Todo Add an object diagram for accountlist and 2 accounts

+The following sequence diagram shows how the Create Account operation works
+> Todo Add a sequence diagram for create account operation, stemming from CreateAccountCommand

 ## Product scope